virtuoso/clap/docs/vscode-setup.md

 I have not tried lldb on Linux, the below may or may not work on Linux as well.
 Having used gdb for decades, I find lldb's command interface differs from gdb's just enough to make using it extremely irritating.
 You don't have to worry about this as long as you're using it from vscode.

-> [!NOTE]
-> The only way to get the console output on Mac OS X is to launch the external terminal (the "externalConsole" option below).
-The problem is that it will launch a new instance or a new tab of the terminal every time, which is tiresome, so it's commented out below.

 **.vscode/launch.json**
 ```json
 {